-We recommend you start with our Family Friendly Parrot Formula 1 + 2 with or without follow-up consultations from trainers Dave and Jamieleigh.
+We recommend you start with our Beginner Level Course.
 This course is the foundation to understanding how your behavior influences your bird's behavior - good or bad!
 It's all about getting you started on the right foot with health, diet and training.

 What is a "training diet"?

-The use of the word "diet" seems to scare everyone off so we now refer to how we feed our birds as the bond building breakfast.
-This is best described as part of our Family Friendly Parrot Formula as well as inside our Natural Feeding System Cookbooks.
+The use of the word "diet" seems to scare everyone off... we feed our birds the bond building breakfast which is explained in detail as part of our Beginner Course as well as inside our Natural Feeding System Cookbooks.

 When fed healthy foods, our birds not only feel better but they act better too!
 And this way the value for nuts and seeds as treats goes wayyyy up and you can actually start shaping behaviors.
 We use nuts, seeds and fruit for rewards.
 Keep in mind our feeding system is designed for all types of parrots except the lory or lorikeet.
-For those species that require more seed in their diet, we recommend they forage for it through toys or receive it through training with you.
+For those species that require more seed in their diet, we recommend they forage for it through toys when you can't offer it through training with you.

 How do I get my bird to go back in its cage?